heidage/technical-test/README.md

 # technical-test

 This README.md contains the information, steps taken for each task and the assumptions made while doing the task.
+When you need to clone this repository, please make sure you have ```git lfs``` installed.

+After that, clone the repository.

 ## Task 1: